adonisjs/legacy-docs/2.0/ioc-container.md

 # IoC Container

-To understand Ioc Container you should know what [Dependency Injection](dependency-injection) is and why it is required ?
-IoC container is a layer to register and resolve dependencies out of a container that has several benefits.
+To understand Ioc Container you should know what [Dependency Injection](dependency-injection) is and why it is required.
+An IoC container is a layer to register and resolve dependencies out of a container and has several benefits when building modern applications.

 - [Binding](#binding)
   - [bind](#bind)